Islamic veiling practices by country: Europe

+Greek Muslims praying inside a mosque, 1865 oil painting by Jean-Léon Gérôme.
+The woman in the painting is wearing a white headscarve over her Greek dress, in a manner similar to her contemporary church-going Greek Christian women.
+This is what many contemporary European Muslims do, as an outward expression of their Muslim faith.

 European Commissioner Franco Frattini said in November 2006, that he did not favor a ban on the burqa.
 This was considered to be the first official statement on the issue of prohibition of Islamic dress from the European Commission, the executive of the European Union.

-Islamic dress is also seen as a symbol of the existence of parallel societies, and the failure of integration: in 2006, British Prime Minister Tony Blair described the face veil as a "mark of separation".
+Islamic dress is also seen by some as a symbol of the existence of parallel societies, and the failure of integration: in 2006, British Prime Minister Tony Blair described the face veil as a "mark of separation".
 Proposals to ban hijab may be linked to other related cultural prohibitions, with Dutch politician Geert Wilders proposing a ban on hijab, on Islamic schools, the Quran, on new mosques, and on non-western immigration.

 In France and Turkey, the emphasis is on the secular nature of the state, and the symbolic nature of the Islamic dress.
-In Turkey, bans previously applied at state institutions (courts, civil service) and in state-funded education, but were progressively lifted during the tenure of Recep Tayyip Erdoğan.
+In Turkey, bans previously applied at state institutions (courts, civil service) and in state-funded education, but were gradually lifted during the tenure of Recep Tayyip Erdoğan.
 In 2004, France passed a law banning "symbols or clothes through which students conspicuously display their religious affiliation" (including hijab) in public primary schools, middle schools, and secondary schools, but this law does not concern universities (in French universities, applicable legislation grants students freedom of expression as long as public order is preserved).
 These bans also cover Islamic headscarves, which in some other countries are seen as less controversial, although law court staff in the Netherlands are also forbidden to wear Islamic headscarves on grounds of 'state neutrality'.